katharva924/Java_Student_management/README.md

-# Java_Student_management
+# Java Student Management System (Console + JDBC + SQLite)

-Java Student Management System project
+See README in conversation for full instructions.